Altinity/terraform-aws-eks-clickhouse/docs/README.md

 - **EKS Cluster**: Utilizes AWS Elastic Kubernetes Service to manage Kubernetes clusters.
 Configuration specifies version, node groups, and IAM roles for cluster operations.

-- **VPC and Networking**: Sets up a VPC with subnets, internet gateway, and route tables for network isolation and internet access.
-Public subnets and an S3 VPC endpoint are created for external and internal communications, respectively.
+- **VPC and Networking**: Sets up a VPC with public and private subnets, internet gateway, and route tables for network isolation and internet access.
+Default behaviour will create a NAT gateway and locate the EKS cluster under private subnets.
+If the NAT gatewway is disabled, cluster's node will be automatically move to public subnets and the private subnets will be ommited or destroyed.

 - **IAM Roles and Policies**: Defines roles and policies for EKS cluster, node groups, and service accounts, facilitating secure interaction with AWS services.

 - **ClickHouse Deployment**:
-  - **Operator and Cluster**: Deploys ClickHouse using a custom Kubernetes operator, with configurations for namespace, user, and password.
+  - **Operator**: Deploys ClickHouse and its operator using a the Altinity helm charts, with configurations for namespace, user, and password (among ohters).
-  - **Zookeeper Integration**: Configures a Zookeeper cluster for ClickHouse coordination, deployed in its namespace.
+  - **ClickHouse Keeper**: Configures a ClickHouse Keeper cluster for ClickHouse coordination (deployed in the same ClickHouse namespace).

 - **Storage**:
   - **EBS CSI Driver**: Implements the Container Storage Interface (CSI) for EBS, enabling dynamic provisioning of block storage for stateful applications.